-The Wolfsklamm hike is a fun, quick, Austrian adventure hike through a narrow canyon along a raging river to an old pilgrimage site.
-This hike is a perfect trail for a hot day!
+The Wolfsklamm Hike is a fun and scenic adventure in the Tyrolean Lowlands of Austria that will take you through a narrow canyon along a raging river to visit an old pilgrimage site.
+This hike with breathtaking views is a perfect accompaniment to a hot day out on the trails.

 This trail follows the river at all times; there are no junctions.
-The scenery along the river gets more and more dramatic with every step.
-You’ll see some waterfalls along your hike, which are spectacular.
+The scenery along the river gets more and more dramatic with every step, and you will even have the chance to see some spectacular waterfalls along your hike.

 After 45 minutes the trail continues onto a flat forest road.
 You’ll soon get your first glimpses of the St. Georgen monastery.
 Continue straight on the forest road and at the first junction, take a right.
 You’ll trace up some switchbacks, cross a wooden bridge, and in about fifteen minutes you will reach the monastery.
 There is a restaurant here where you can have lunch.